Chrysanthemum: Ornamental uses

-In Japan, a form of bonsai chrysanthemum was developed over the centuries.
+In Japan, a form of chrysanthemum bonsai was developed over the centuries.
 The cultivated flower has a lifespan of about 5 years and can be kept in miniature size.
-Another method is to use pieces of dead wood and the flower grows over the back along the wood to give the illusion from the front that the miniature tree blooms.
+A bonsai-like effect can also be created by using pieces of dead wood with the flower growing over the back along the wood, to give the illusion from the front that the a miniature tree blooms in chrysanthemums.